Technical Standards - Excelsior College

-The CPNE tests a student's application of the nursing process and technical components for nursing practice in the care of adults and children in the acute care setting.
-Therefore the nursing student must be able to perform the following:
+The CPNE tests your application of the nursing process and technical components for nursing practice in the care of adults and children in the acute care setting.
+To take the CPNE, you must meet certain basic requirements.
+These are also known as "technical standards" that ensure you are able to:

 - Assess, perceive, and understand the condition of assigned patients.